-Below are the studies currently available, along with details of how to take part.
+Below are the studies currently available online, along with details of how to take part.
 All the studies are designed to be fun (normally they involve playing a game or answering some questions) and are a nice way to add a bit of variety to your day!
-If your children aren't the right age for these studies, but you're interested in taking part in future studies, you can sign up to our babylab volunteer databases and we'll contact you once a suitable study is available.

-Children's language of emotion - recruiting 5-13 year olds
+Children's delay of gratification - recruiting 5 and 6 year olds

 This study will investigate how long 5- and 6-year-olds can wait for a food reward in a social context.
 Delay of gratification is the ability to hold back from eating a reward now in order to obtain a bigger reward in the future.
 This ability has been linked to better life outcomes such as educational attainment and is a key component of working with others.
 The primary goal is to see whether children can better inhibit eating a treat if another child promises to do the same.
 If the children delay gratification, they will get a second treat (e.g. cookie).
 The study will involve a 20-minute session over Zoom, including a setup and discussion with parents.
 The activity itself is 10 minutes long.
 If you are the parent or caregiver of a 5- or 6-year-old and would like to learn more or take part, contact Owen Waddington (firstname.lastname@example.org) for more information.

 What do children wonder about? - recruiting 9 - 11 year olds (currently UK based)